Before leaving hospital make sure you’re clear about:

 If this is something you want to explore, ask your doctor for a referral to a plastic surgeon who can advise you and perform the surgery.

 You'll need to have frequent check-ups for several months, and regular checks ongoing.
 If you’ve had adjustable gastric banding, your band may need adjusting.
 You may also need blood and urine tests, and other examinations.

 Watching out for problems

-Delayed complications from breast cancer surgery are unlikely but you should call your surgeon if experience:
+- Delayed complications from weight loss surgery are unlikely but call your surgeon if you experience:

-- redness, swelling or changes in the skin around your wound
+- redness or changes in the skin around your wound

 - nausea or vomiting that lasts for over 12 hours